pulumi/pulumi-docker-build/provider/internal/embed/index-examples.md

         },
     });

-    var arm64 = new Docker.Buildx.Image("arm64", new()
+    var arm64 = new Dockerbuild.Image("arm64", new()
     {
         CacheFrom = new[]
         {
-            new Docker.Buildx.Inputs.CacheFromArgs
+            new Dockerbuild.Inputs.CacheFromArgs
             {
-                Registry = new Docker.Buildx.Inputs.CacheFromRegistryArgs
+                Registry = new Dockerbuild.Inputs.CacheFromRegistryArgs
                 {
                     Ref = "docker.io/pulumi/pulumi:cache-arm64",
                 },